Herero people: Dress

-Despite sharing a language and pastoral traditions, the Herero are not a homogeneous people.
-Traditional leather garments are worn by northwestern groups, such as the Himba, Kuvale, and Tjimba, who also conserve pre-colonial traditions in other aspects: for example, they do not buy bedding, but rather sleep in bedding made of cow skin.
-The Kaokoland Herero and those in Angola have remained isolated and are still pastoral nomads, practicing limited horticulture.
+Through sharing a language and pastoral traditions, the Herero are a homogeneous people.

-However, the main Herero group in central Namibia (sometimes called Herero proper) was heavily influenced by Western culture during the colonial period, creating a whole new identity.
+However, the Herero group in central Namibia was heavily influenced by Western culture during the colonial period, creating a whole new identity.
 The missionaries considered the shape of the traditional headdress Ekori, which symbolized the horns of cows (the main source of wealth of the people), as a symbol of the devil and rejected it.
-The dress of the Herero proper, and their southern counterparts the Mbanderu, incorporates and appropriates the styles of clothing worn by their German colonizers.
+The dress of the Herero, and their eastern counterparts the Mbanderu, incorporates and appropriates the styles of clothing worn by their German colonizers.
 Though the attire was initially forced upon the Herero, it now operates as a new tradition and a point of pride.

 During the 1904-07 war, Herero warriors would steal and wear the uniforms of German soldiers they had killed, believing that this transferred the dead soldiers' power to them.
 Today, on ceremonial occasions, Herero men wear military-style garb, including peaked caps, berets, epaulettes, aiguillettes and gaiters, "to honour the fallen ancestors and to keep the memories alive."